 - Bearitos – In addition to taco shells and chips, they sell refried black beans.

-- Eden Foods – This small independent company out of Clinton, Michigan is who pioneered the BPA free movement a couple decades ago.
+- Eden Foods – This small independent company out of Clinton, Michigan is who pioneered the BPA free movement over 20 years ago.

 - Health Valley – Try their organic black bean soup with no added salt.
 They also make lentil, split pea, and vegetarian chili with different flavors of spice.

-- Sprouts Farmers Market – Their store brand doesn’t use BPA.
+- Sprouts Farmers Market – This store brand doesn’t use BPA.

 - Walnut Acres – Seller of organic baked beans, whole black beans, and garbanzo.